michael-spengler/request-with-buffer/README.md

     // you might want to clear the buffer from time to time requestService.deleteBuffer()

-    // you might want to clear specific buffer entries from time to time requestService.deleteBufferEntry(options)
+    // you might want to clear a specific buffer entry from time to time requestService.deleteBufferEntry(options)